irischin/Demographic_Differences_Across_Libraries/Demographic_Differences_Across_Library_Use_Services.md

     ## White, N |  -4.442389  -0.344580
     ##          |     0.0000     1.0000

 Libraries located in communities with a majority of White members had a higher mean rank in the number of circulation transactions (*M* = 272.51) than those located in communities with a majority of Black members (*M* = 181.79) and Hispanic members (*M* = 161.93).
 With regards to the number of reference transactions, libraries located in communities with majority Black members (*M* = 321.25) had higher mean rank than those located in communities with a majority of White (*M* = 229.45) and Hispanic (*M* = 260.07) members.
-With regards to use of public internet computers, communities with a majority of Hispanic (*M* = 301.10) and Black (*M* = 309.63) had higher mean ranks than those located in communities with a majority of White memberes (*M* = 223.71).
-Fially, program attendence did not differ across the three different communities.
+With regards to use of public internet computers, communities with a majority of Hispanic (*M* = 301.10) and Black (*M* = 309.63) had higher mean ranks than those located in communities with a majority of White members (*M* = 223.71).
+Finally, program attendance did not differ across the three different communities.

 To graph this: <img src="Demographic_Differences_Across_Library_Use_Services_files/figure-markdown_github/Services graph-1.png" style="display: block; margin: auto;" />